KoDesigns/Kodesigns-ComfyUI-Nodes/README.md

 # Kodesigns-ComfyUI-Nodes 🧩

 Custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) focused on **variable‑driven prompt building**.
-These nodes allow you to modularly define variables (e.g., subject, camera, time of day) and reuse them across prompts — making your workflows cleaner and easier to manage.
+These nodes allow you to modularly define variables (e.g., subject, camera, time of day) and reuse them across prompts, making your workflows cleaner and easier to manage.

 ---